dinhyen/dinhyen.github.io/source/travel/usa/az/grand-canyon-national-park/index.markdown

 ---
 layout: page
-title: "grand canyon national park"
+title: "Grand Canyon National Park"
 comments: true
 sharing: true
 footer: true
 ---
-<h1>Grand Canyon National Park</h1>
 <h3><em>Grandest sight on earth</em></h3>
 Breath-taking, awe-inspiring, add your favorite superlative here.
 Not much else can be said about the Grand Canyon that hasn't already been said.
 So go there and see it for yourself.